The School Day

 Pupils have the daily option of having a hot meal which is free to all children from funding from Central Government; or they may bring a packed lunch from home.

 Children in Year R, 1 and 2 are given a piece of fruit or vegetable for break time provided by funding from Central Government by the School Fruit and Vegetable scheme.
-Children in all year groups are also able to have free milk or a milk alternative in line with the new Food Standards 2015.
+Children in year R are also able to have free milk or a milk alternative in line with the new Food Standards 2015.

 We do encourage children to eat healthily and therefore discourage chocolate bars, sweets, crisps etc. in lunch boxes.
 No sweets or fizzy drinks are allowed.